UniverseDevel/Netflex/DESCRIPTION.md

 - If configured, extension will stop playing if previous title of a movie and next title are different titles
 - If video is stuck on loading for longer than 5 seconds, it will be reloaded within next 15 seconds if nothing changes (can be changed in the configuration)
 - Any Skip Intro or Skip Recap button will be clicked automatically (can be changed in the configuration)
-- If all skip features are turned off, Netflix™ will ask every few episodes if you are still watching, this will be automatically skipped (can be changed in the configuration)
+- If all skip features are turned off, video player will ask every few episodes if you are still watching, this will be automatically skipped (can be changed in the configuration)
 - Extension keeps 100 unique entries as history in local browser storage (can be changed in the configuration)
 - If configured, video will automatically pause, if not in focus and can also automatically start, if focus is regained
 - If configured, highlight shadow around subtitles to stand out more with possibility to remove subtitles, change subtitles size, color and font as well